PHOTOS & IMAGES FOR INVITATIONS

 * The file sizes of the pictures should be LARGE.
 Trying sending only

-1-3 pictures per email to prevent e-mail system from shrinking pictures.
+1-3 pictures per email to prevent the email system from shrinking pictures.

 * Send pictures in natural color.
-In some cases, we may be able to change them
+Sometimes, we may change them

 to black & white or sepia.